elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-are-the-most-commonly-used-email-protocols-and-their-purposes.md

 url: /learn/computer-science/questions/what-are-the-most-commonly-used-email-protocols-and-their-purposes
 score: -1.0
 related_article1:
-    id: 122268
+    id: 122259
     title: >-
-        How can hands-on experience with network services be beneficial for IT professionals?
+        What is the LAMP stack and how is it used in web services?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-can-handson-experience-with-network-services-be-beneficial-for-it-professionals
+    url: /learn/computer-science/questions/what-is-the-lamp-stack-and-how-is-it-used-in-web-services
 related_article2:
-    id: 122254
+    id: 122246
     title: >-
-        What functionalities does a web server provide in a network?
+        How does a print server facilitate network printing?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-functionalities-does-a-web-server-provide-in-a-network
+    url: /learn/computer-science/questions/how-does-a-print-server-facilitate-network-printing
 related_article3:
-    id: 122249
+    id: 122254
     title: >-
-        How does software development impact network printing solutions?
+        What functionalities does a web server provide in a network?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-software-development-impact-network-printing-solutions
+    url: /learn/computer-science/questions/what-functionalities-does-a-web-server-provide-in-a-network
 related_article4:
-    id: 122253
+    id: 122261
     title: >-
-        How is storage managed in relation to DBMS?
+        How do Active Directory and LDAP function in directory services?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-is-storage-managed-in-relation-to-dbms
+    url: /learn/computer-science/questions/how-do-active-directory-and-ldap-function-in-directory-services
 related_article5:
-    id: 122247
+    id: 122242
     title: >-
-        What are the advantages of using network printing over traditional printing methods?
+        What are the primary functions of a file server in a network?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-advantages-of-using-network-printing-over-traditional-printing-methods
+    url: /learn/computer-science/questions/what-are-the-primary-functions-of-a-file-server-in-a-network
 ---

 &nbsp;